-A student who is eligible to receive special education services and who requires continued public school educational experience to facilitate his or her integration into society shall be eligible for such services through age 21.
+A student who is eligible to receive special education services and who requires continued public school educational experience to facilitate his or her integration into society shall be eligible for such services through the end of the regular school in which the student reaches age 22.
 In such a case, the student may receive a Certificate of Completion after the student has completed four years of high school and the issuance of the diploma may be deferred so that the student will continue to be eligible to receive special education services.
 The student is encouraged to participate in the graduation ceremony with his or her high school class and may only participate in one graduation ceremony.